nus-cs2103-AY2223S1/tp/docs/UserGuide.md

        Method 2: Click on the `Tab` button, and it will toggle between all 4 tabs (**Student**, **Grade Chart**, **Consultation**, **Tutorial**).

 **Q**: How do I start the app?
 Double-clicking the jar file does not seem to do anything.<br>
 A: Double-clicking on a jar file may not always start the app.
-If that is the case, run the command `java -jar modquik.jar` in the same folder as the jar file.
+If that is the case, run the command `java -jar ModQuik.jar` in the same folder as the jar file.

 **Q**: All my data is lost and I'm not sure why...<br>
 **A**: The data file may have been accidentally moved out of the `data` folder.
 If that is the case, move the data file back and restart the app.
 You can also try looking in your trash bin to check if the file was accidentally deleted.

 **Q**: How do I uninstall ModQuik?<br>
-**A**: We are sad to see you go :(( Uninstalling ModQuik is as simple as deleting the `modquik.jar` file.
+**A**: We are sad to see you go :(( Uninstalling ModQuik is as simple as deleting the `ModQuik.jar` file.

 --------------------------------------------------------------------------------------------------------------------